Questions About Tryouts

 That's totally okay!
 People start debate in college all the time, and we accept people with no experience every year; tryouts are designed to test your aptitude for collegiate debate, not merely confirm a resume of high school debate experience.

 SDS has a proud history of training world-class debaters who have made numerous national and international finals who had never debated prior to Stanford.
 We'll teach you the ropes and then some!

 What is SDS looking for in tryouts?
 How do I prepare?

 Our objective in tryouts is to assess your potential to debate irrespective of your experience.
 That means we look for the strength of your arguments and quality of responses to our questions.
 We're not looking for any specific structure or format—we just want to hear how you think and if you can present your ideas in an organized and understandable way.

 A helpful way to prepare would be to think about some common argumentative topics.
 Set yourself a timer for 10 minutes and outline a speech for one of the following examples, arguing for a side of your choosing:

 Should doping in sports be legalized?

-Stanford Debate has a long, rich history of competitive success, and is one of the world's top debating organizations.
-SDS won both the North American Universities Debating Championships (NAUDC) and the North American Debating Championships (NorthAms) in 2018 and the APDA National Championship in 2008.
-SDS has appeared in the final round of the World Universities Debating Championships (BP) in 2018 and in 2012 and has appeared in the final round of the North American Universities Debating Championships (BP) & US Universities Debating Championships (BP) many times.
-SDS members have won numerous APDA tournaments, top speaker awards and other honors.
+Stanford Debate has a long, rich history of competitive success.
+SDS is the current U.S. National Universities Champion (USUDC), and won both the North American Universities Debating Championships (NAUDC) and the North American Debating Championships (NorthAms) in 2018.
+Additionally, SDS appeared in the final round of the World Universities Debating Championships (WUDC) in 2018 and in 2012, and has appeared in the final round of the NAUDC and USUDC many times.
+SDS members regularly place highly at a variety of tournaments around the world in both APDA and BP, winning championships, top speaker awards, and other honors.